arezekhanari/Quera-CV/README.md

 # Quera-CV
-A resume using Quora template
+A resume using Quera template